Not only can eating certain foods help you lose weight, but they can also boost your metabolism and burn body fat more rapidly.

-Bottom line: Lifting weights encourages muscle mass, which might have some positive results on the rate of your metabolism, significantly if it contributes to muscle growth.
-Additionally, the gains in calorie burn off from training are also an effective solution to weight control.
+Bottom line: Lifting weights encourages muscle mass, which might have some positive results on your metabolism rate, significantly if it contributes to muscle growth.
+Additionally, the gains in calorie burn-off from training are also an effective solution to weight control.

 Incorporate HIIT Workouts

-Following exercise, your muscle cells require the time to restore normal metabolism and function.
+Following exercise, your muscle cells require time to restore normal metabolism and function.
 In that period, oxygen intake increases, which can be directly associated with calorie burn.
-Therefore, high intensity interval training sessions like HIIT leads to a more extended recovery period and long calorie burn, boosting your metabolism in this period.
+Therefore, high-intensity interval training sessions like HIIT lead to a more extended recovery period and long calorie burn, boosting your metabolism in this period.